-Returning to the aggregate responses, the second lowest average rank was 4.13 for capital structure, significantly higher than the rank of ES performance.
-14 Corporate culture and governance received average ranks of 4.12 and 3.71, respectively.
-Only 29% of respondents ranked governance fifth or sixth, highlighting that investors differentiate between ES and G, in contrast to the common practice of combining them.
-Investors thus see ES performance as less important than other intangible factors (corporate culture), other ESG factors (governance), and factors that do not matter in perfect capital markets (capital structure).
+Returning to the aggregate responses, the second lowest average rank was 4.13 for capital structure, significantly higher than the rank for ES performance.
+Corporate culture and governance received average ranks of 4.12 and 3.71, respectively.
+Only 29% of respondents ranked governance fifth or sixth, highlighting that investors differentiate between ES and G. Investors thus see ES performance as less important than other intangible factors (corporate culture), other ESG factors (governance), and factors that do not matter in perfect capital markets (capital structure).
 The most highly rated responses were strategy and competitive position (1.67) and operational performance (2.36).

-These results suggest that, if financial value is the goal, investors will not prioritize ES performance above other determinants of long-term value.
-A traditional investor wrote that "Any good company will do well on ES evaluation too, but not all good ES companies will do well on the other factors;" a sustainable investor highlighted that "A high ESG score/ranking will not rescue a poor business model;" and another noted that "If we don't think a business has a good strategy/competitive position, it won't make it into the fund regardless of how good their ES is."
+These results suggest that, if financial value is the goal, investors will not prioritize ES above other determinants.
+A traditional investor wrote that "Any good company will do well on ES evaluation too, but not all good ES companies will do well on the other factors;" a sustainable investor highlighted that "A high ESG score/ranking will not rescue a poor business model;" and another noted that "If we